kairen6/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
 This project is a message classifier for disaster response by machine learning.
+Messages will be classified to 36 catagroies.

-#Content
+##Content